-"The people say that once you take down the shacks and once the grass grows in that it's over, but wars don't end... not in the hearts and minds of those who really lost something."

--Kao Kalia Yang in an interview at Prairie Lights Books
+"The people say that once you take down the shacks and once the grass grows in that it's over, but wars don't end... not in the hearts and minds of those who really lost something." - Kao Kalia Yang in a videotaped interview at Prairie Lights Books in Iowa City language, and sense of family.

-The Hmong people-pronounced with a silent H-make up an Asian ethnic group with a rich culture, art, language, and sense of family.
 During the Vietnam War and Laotian Civil War, the U.S. recruited more than 30,000 Hmong men and boys in the mountain region of Laos to fight alongside Americans in what became known as the "Secret War."
 When the Americans left the region in 1975, Lao soldiers and their North Vietnamese allies infiltrated Hmong villages and began a systematic campaign to kill off the Hmong who remained.
 A third of the Hmong people died during the war, fighting alongside the Americans.
 Another third were slaughtered in the war's aftermath.